choyiny/mobile-wizard/README.md

 Cho Yin Yong, Zhili Pan, Guo Bin Liu

 ## Beta Version key features
-In the beta version, a game host (on a computer) will be able to host a game for two players to join.
+In the beta version, a game host (on a computer) will be able to host a game room for two players to join.
 Two players will be able to join through their mobile browsers and prepare to duel.

 The game host's screen will be able to show the health bar of the two players.